 That calculation works if your customer is buying a pair of socks or a book.
 If your product costs enough to warrant a purchasing committee, the odds that someone sees one advertisement and immediately wants to sign a contract are extremely low.
 Field marketers, email marketers, content marketers, and salespeople will be unhappy with that simple equation because they (justifiably) want their efforts to count, too.

-Let’s dig into common reasons why marketers stumble when calculating return on ad spend (ROAS).
+Let’s dig into common reasons marketers stumble when calculating return on ad spend (ROAS) and how to overcome them.

 - Disabled cookies